buimaianh/cs50w-projects/email/dev-log.md

         - Otherwise, process the next action
     - Get an email by `email_id` and `request.user`
         - If there is error, return `JsonResponse({"error": "Not found."}, status=404)`
-        - Otherwise, change `archived` field to `not archived`
+        - Otherwise, change `archived` = `not archived`
     - Save the `email`
-    - message = "Achived." if email.archived else "Unarchived."
+    - message = "Archived." if email.archived else "Unarchived."
     - Return `JsonResponse({"message": message}, status=200)`

 - Output